 Aaron holds a Master’s of Arts from American Military University, a Bachelor’s Degree in International Security from George Mason University and is a Graduate of the U.S. Marine Corps Command and Staff College.

 Aaron enjoys exploring California’s natural and cultural treasures, hiking the Sierra Nevada, Cascades and North Coast Range Mountains, camping, reading history and spending time with his family.

-Senior Project Manager [contact ]
+Land Conservation Program Manager [contact ]

 Steve Schweigerdt joined the Stewardship Council in 2016 as a Senior Project Manager to work on the land transactions.
 He has a diverse background in non profit conservation that includes urban parks for San Francisco Parks Alliance, trails and greenways with Rails-to-Trails Conservancy, restoration with Sacramento Tree Foundation, and acquisition and development work with private infill developer LJ Urban.
 Steve likes juggling many projects and shepherding them along to completion, so he will be working on the conservation easements and enhancements to the Watershed lands.

 Steve grew up camping and hiking in the Sierra Nevada and loves to explore off the beaten path in the less popular wilderness areas.
 He earned a bachelors in Mechanical Engineering from Cal Poly, San Luis Obispo and is certified as a Project Management Professional.